 Dr. Robyn is widely published and has lectured on various topics at professional meetings in the U.S., Panama, Honduras, and Brazil.

-Dr. Robyn joined The Anti-Cruelty Society in 2008 and is excited by the incredible opportunity she has to lead such a prestigious and comprehensive animal welfare organization.
-She serves on the Society of Animal Welfare Administrator’s conference committee and is representing animals on various regional disaster preparedness committees.
+Dr. Robyn joined The Anti-Cruelty Society in 2008 and was excited by the incredible opportunity she had to lead such a prestigious and comprehensive animal welfare organization.
+She serves on the Association for Animal Welfare Advancement conference committee and is representing animals on various regional disaster preparedness committees.